-7.1.3 Despite the provision of green bridges, wildlife overpasses, culverts and underpasses, the road will still act as a barrier to brown hare populations.
-This impact is therefore assessed as being reduced to low negative magnitude and the significance of the impact to minor.
+7.1.4 Despite the provision of green bridges, wildlife overpasses, culverts and underpasses, the road would still act as a barrier to brown hare populations.
+This impact is therefore assessed as being reduced to low negative magnitude and the significance of the residual impact to Minor.